 Last Modified

-Concourse provides a modified date for every course, as well as a date and time for each individual syllabus item.
-The course-wide date is listed at the top of each Syllabus as “Modified.”
-Item last modified details are available in the Syllabus Change Log.
-The latest item modified date will match the modified date for the course.
-The last modified dates for individual items in non-template syllabi will be preserved with the Syllabus Change Log for one year after the syllabus's last modification date.
-The Change Log for template syllabi will retain last modified dates for individual items indefinitely or until the course is purged from your system.
+Item-level last modified details are available in the Syllabus Change Log (Syllabus > Analytics > Changes > View; see image below).
+The latest item modified date matches the last modified date for the course.
+The last modified dates for individual items in non-template syllabi are preserved with the Syllabus Change Log for one year after the syllabus's last modification date.
+The Change Log for template syllabi retain last modified dates for individual items indefinitely or until the course is purged from your system.

-• A copy or item feed runs and results in updated content
+2. Processing a copy or item feed results in updated content.

 • Related Articles